Preventive Culture Intervention

 Ergonomics addresses the workstation.
 Human Load addresses what happens within it.

 By the time HR becomes aware of a problem, the pattern has typically been building for months.
 Employees have normalized discomfort.
 Managers have not been equipped to act.
-And the cost — in sick leave, lost productivity, and staff turnover — is already accumulating.
+And the cost is already accumulating: in sick leave, lost productivity, and staff turnover.

 Founded by a physical therapist who treated screen-based complaints for eight years.